j-ckal/uwus/content/blog/adhd.md

 ![](/images/adhd/dog-homework.jpeg)

-**It shouldn't have been a surprise when I took a big L 💀**
+**It shouldn't have been a surprise when I bombed it 💀**

-I can't remember exactly what my grades were.
-My recollection of that time of my life is blurry :(

-BUT basically I had to resit Maths and English as well as a couple other subjects.
+Basically I had to resit Maths and English as well as a couple other subjects.
 I got a B and C after resitting them the following year.
-Small W 💯
+Small win! 💯

 I'm familiar with the feeling now but I wasn't sure what it was at the time - the frustration and physical tension I felt trying to run through practice exam papers, stuck in revision jail, but at the time I heard everyone hates exams too.
 I was just cranky and/or lazy, I guess?